StephenHausler/Hierarchical-Multi-Process-Fusion/README.md

 6. HybridNet pre-trained network
 7. Only-Look-Once
 8. A dataset of images, such as Nordland, Berlin (Mapillary), St Lucia, Oxford RobotCar, etc.
+9. GPS Matrix, where 1 is within ground truth tolerance.
+Added createBerlinGPSMatrix.m as an example.

 Initial Setup Instructions:
 1. Open Config.m and modify lines 63, 71 and 73 to point to the location of MatConvNet.